-Partial Redundancy Elimination (PRE) [17] is a very important optimization technique to remove partial redundancies in the program by analyzing data flow graph that solves code replacements.
-PRE is a powerful and proper algorithm for HPJava compiler optimization since overall loops are the right locations which have the complexity of the associated terms in the subscript expressions for addressing local element for distributed arrays, and since loop invariants, which are naturally partially redundant, are generally located in the subscript expression of distributed arrays.
+Partial Redundancy Elimination (PRE) [18] is a very important optimization technique to remove partial redundancies in the program by solving a data flow problem that yields code replacements.
+PRE is a powerful and proper algorithm for HPJava compiler optimization, since loop invariants, which are naturally partially redundant, often occur in the subscript expression of distributed arrays.

-PRE should be applied to a general or Static Single Assignment (SSA) [9] formed data flow graph after adding landing pads [22], representing entry to the loop from outside.
+PRE should be applied to a general or Static Single Assignment (SSA) [10] formed data flow graph after adding landing pads [24], representing entry to the loop from outside.

-PRE is a complicated algorithm to understand and to implement, compared with other wellknown optimization alogithms.
+PRE is a complicated algorithm to understand and to implement, compared with other wellknown optimization algorithms.
 However, the basic idea of PRE is simple.
 Basically, PRE converts partially redundant expressions into redundant expressions.
 The key steps of PRE are: